 Deichmann, Joel I. 2007.
-International Tourism from the Perspective of Czech Hospitality Professionals: A Pilot Study for Exploring Origin-Specific Stereotypes.
+International Tourism from the Perspective of Czech Hospitality Professionals: A

+Pilot Study for Exploring Origin-Specific Stereotypes.
 E-Review of Tourism Research, vol. 5, no. a, 2007.

 Deichmann, Joel I., Eshghi, Abdolreza, Haughton, Dominique, and Li, Mingfei.
 2017.
 Socio-Economic Convergence in Europe One Decade after the EU Enlargement of 2004: Application of Self-Organizing Maps.
-Eastern European Economics.
-3, 236-260.
-DOI:10.1080/00128775.2017.1287547.
+Forthcoming in Eastern European Economics.